ElektraInitiative/PermaplanT/scraper/README.md

 cp .env.example .env
 ```

-`PRACTICALPLANTSPATH` mentioned in .env is the path on your local filesystem to the Practical Plants wiki dump, that could be fetched from our [repository](https://github.com/ElektraInitiative/practicalplants).
+`PRACTICALPLANTSPATH` mentioned in .env is the path on your local filesystem to the Practical Plants wiki dump, which could be fetched from our [repository](https://github.com/ElektraInitiative/practicalplants).
 This is required to scrape the data.

 3. Start the scraper